 Chin Chin | Pad Seuw With Braised Wagyu Beef

-Coming in just earlier this week as one of those ‘huge if true’ moments, Chin Chin is delivering for the first time.
-Unless you’re a vego, standard practice would be to order at least one serve of the infamous pad seuw when dining in here, while tables of two or more would often order a second to keep the masses happy; probably worth doing the same when ordering in unless you're wanting to add to that lockdown tension.
-Place your pick up orders via 03 8663 2000 or have it sent straight to your couch through Deliveroo.
+Coming off their free meals for hospo workers just earlier this week Chin Chin is offering free delivery until Thursday 10 June.
+Unless you’re a vego, standard practice would be to order at least one serve of the infamous Pad Seuw when dining in here, while tables of two or more would often order a second to keep the masses happy; probably worth doing the same when ordering in unless you're wanting to add to that lockdown tension.
+Place your pick up orders via 03 8663 2000 or have it sent straight to your couch through Deliveroo or UberEats.

 Capitano | Rigatoncini

-Around 18 months back, Capitano shook up Carlton’s Italian dining scene with their adventurous takes on traditional dishes along with a grip of playful cocktails.
-There are several numbers on the menu that have had the hospo scene talking since day dot, and that includes the rigatoncini, a simple pasta that packs heat thanks to the dousing of vodka sauce—add some of their chilli sauce to dial it up a notch.
+A while back, Capitano shook up Carlton’s Italian dining scene with their adventurous takes on traditional dishes along with a grip of playful cocktails.
+There are several numbers on the menu that have had the hospo scene talking since day dot, and that includes the Vodka Pasta, a simple Rigatoni pasta that packs heat thanks to the dousing of vodka sauce—add some of their chilli sauce to dial it up a notch.

 Head to Capitano’s website to place a takeaway order.